Share this post on:

 • Eights are highly opinionated and are direct in asserting their opinions, while Nines often do not know their position because they pay so much attention to understanding others’ perspectives.

-• For Nines, having an opinion means risking conflict, motivating them to avoid their positions, desires, and strong feelings.
+• For the Nines, having an opinion means risking conflict and motivating them to avoid their positions, desires, and strong feelings.

-• Nines can easily see everyone’s point of view and are open to seeing many sides of an issue, while Eights see their view most clearly and tend to see the problems in terms of black and white.
+• Nines easily see everyone’s point of view and are open to seeing many sides of an issue, while Eights see their view most clearly and tend to see the problems in black and white.

 • Identifying with multiple perspectives makes Nines an excellent mediator who can see all sides of an issue and is motivated to help create harmony and consensus.